-Ingredients for the best Manuka and Vanilla Panna Cotta
+Ingredients and substitutions for Manuka and Vanilla Panna Cotta

-- Cream: The cream adds a traditional element and weight to the liquid for the panna cotta to set as well as adding that beautiful texture.
+- Cream: Heavy cream is used here to add a traditional element and weight to the liquid for the panna cotta to set as well as adding that beautiful texture.
+You could replace with pouring cream.

-- Sugar: Helps sweeten the panna cotta and creates the base for that homemade honeycomb!
-Superfine or caster sugar is best here as it doesn’t add additional flavor beyond sweetness, though light brown sugar would also work well.
+- Sugar: Superfine or caster sugar is best here as add sweetness without additional flavor, though raw or light brown sugar would also work well.

 FAQ's for the best Manuka and Vanilla Panna Cotta

-I made a full amount of the Hokey Pokey so you will only use a couple of tablespoon amounts for garnishing the dessert.
-The remaining honeycomb can be snacked on at leisure or dipped into chocolate for your own homemade Crunchie bites which will help them keep for up to 1 month.
+You will only use a couple of tablespoon amounts for garnishing the dessert so can snack on the leftover portion at leisure or dipped into chocolate for your own homemade Crunchie bites which will help them keep for up to 1 month.

 Absolutely!
 The panna cotta needs time to set so you'll want to let this have a few hours, though, it is best made in the morning and served the same day, you could make and serve it within 24 hours.